hafslundnett/hdd-style/styleguide/lib/small-menu.md

 category: Components
 ---

 A small menu can hold a list of choices.
 It can be hidden and shown on hover/active state.
-Clicking the cog toggles the is-active in the example:

 ## Small menu
 `hdd-small-menu`

+Clicking the cog toggles the is-active state of the small meny.

 ```small-menu.html
 <div class="hdd-small-menu">